Information for all participating EUCOTAX Wintercourse students

 The main subject area of the program is the European Harmonization of Tax Law.

-What does the seminar week in Valencia look like?
+What does the seminar week in Uppsala look like?

 The intensive week starts with a conference (mostly) concerning the general issue.
 One of the professors of each university gives an introduction on the national approach in his country.
 After these introductions, a panel discussion takes place.

 During the next couple of days, the participating students give a presentation on each subpart of the general subject in workshops, after which a legal comparative discussion takes place between the students and the lecturers.
-In the workshops, the students prepare a legal comparative report (e.g. similarities and differences amongst the national systems) with conclusions with respect to and solutions for the European Community.
+In the workshops, you and your fellow sub topic students prepare a legal comparative paper (e.g. similarities and differences amongst the national systems) with conclusions with respect to and solutions for the European Community.
 At the end of the week, each group of students (same subpart) presents the results during a plenary session on a 'case by case' base.

 One or more people of the academic staff chair each workshop.